LangLangBart/boonGUI/README.md

   * Timestamp notifications for players moving up a phase or completing one.
   * The HUD in the middle shows individual unit stats.
   * Option to skip the summary screen after a game ends.
+  * All civilian houses/apartments have a garrison flag.
 * **Lobby**
   * Quick access buttons below the chat input.
   * Rating dependent icon & title for the profile.